 The Growing Role of CROs in Clinical Trials

-In today’s environment, drug developers must decide whether to leverage a contract research organization (CRO) partner even earlier in their development timelines.
-Check out four key factors to consider when selecting a CRO partner, from the editors of the Insights Hub at PPD, part of Thermo Fisher Scientific.
+In today’s environment, drug developers must decide whether to leverage a CRO partner even earlier in their development timelines.

-It’s estimated that nearly three out of every four clinical trials today are conducted by contract research organizations (CROs), highlighting just how much sponsors value – and rely on – the work that CROs perform.
-Meanwhile, 2021 was one of the best years on record for biotech, as venture capitalists increased investments into the biotech sector by 60 percent in January 2021 compared to a year prior.
+It’s estimated that nearly three out of every four clinical trials are conducted by contract research organizations (CROs), highlighting just how much sponsors value — and rely on — the work that CROs perform.

 As clinical trials become more complex, sponsors are seeking business partnerships with a congruency in the management and prioritization of pipeline.

-In our conversations with biotech organizations over the last several months, it’s become increasingly evident that the rising number of clinical trials – and increasing popularity of outsourcing to CROs – means that the industry is feeling the effects of resource constraints more than ever before.
+In our conversations with biopharma and biotech organizations over the past year, it’s become increasingly evident that the rising number of clinical trials and economic climate mean that the industry is feeling the effects of resource constraints.

 As a result, sponsors must decide whether to leverage a CRO partner even earlier in their drug development timelines to ensure proper planning for these constraints.